-What to do if you swallow your crown.
+What to do if you've swallowed your dental crown. -

 - Make yourself throw up and look for the crown in what comes up.

-- Look for your crown in your bowel movements.
+- Start looking for your crown in your bowel movements.

 - Make no attempt to retrieve it.
 Arrange for your dentist to make you a new one.

-What to do if your dental crown comes off.
-(And you retrieve it before swallowing it.)
+Related page - What to do if your dental crown comes off.
+(And you've retrieved it before swallowing it.)